christinakal/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a JS UI Library.
+It is great for building UI interfaces.

-1. What does it mean to think in react?
+2. What does it mean to think in react?

+    It means thinking in terms of components and small pieces of code communicating with each other.

-1. Describe state.
+3. Describe state.

+    A React state is an object that represents the parts of the app that can change.

-1. Describe props.
+4. Describe props.

-1. What are side effects, and how do you sync effects in a React component to state or prop changes?
+    React props stans for properties and is being used for passing data between components.